SilasLock/mirage-distribution/README.md

 ## The Model
-Inside `src/MirageSimulation.jl`, you'll find two different functions for the CDF of the value distribution: the Kumaraswamy distribution and the beta distribution.
+Inside `MirageSimulation/src/MirageSimulation.jl`, you'll find two different functions for the CDF of the value distribution: the Kumaraswamy distribution and the beta distribution.
 In the code, these are named `kumaraswamyCDF` and `betaCDF`, respectively.
 These both have a continuous support on the interval $[0, 1]$ and are vaguely bell-curve-shaped, making them ideal candidates for a flexible family of agent value distributions.

+> [!NOTE]
+> This section is unfinished.
+The plan is to document the major functions in `MirageSimulation/src/MirageSimulation.jl` so that an unfamiliar user can tinker around with them.